6 min read

 Why You Should Use the BRRR Method

 By using the BRRR method with your portfolio, you'll be able to continuously build, rent out, and refinance new homes.
 While the process of constructing a home takes a long time, it isn't as risky as rehabbing an existing property.
 Once you refinance your first property, you can buy a new one and continue this process until your portfolio contains many properties that produce monthly income for you.
-Whenever you complete the process, you'll be able to identify your mistakes and learn from them before you repeat it.
+Whenever you complete the process, you'll be able to identify your mistakes and learn from them before you repeat them.

 If you're looking to accumulate enough cash flow from your real estate investments to replace your current income, this strategy may be your best option.
 Call Rent to Retirement today if you have any questions about BRRR and how to locate pieces of land that you can build on.